Last updated: March 1, 2021

 Minnesota

-Possession and use of marijuana remains illegal for medicinal and recreational purposes.
+Possession and use of marijuana remains illegal for recreational purposes.
 However, possession has been decriminalized in that possession of up to 42.5 grams will result in a $200 fine and a petty misdemeanor which will appear on a criminal record.

 Minnesota drug testing »